Red shift of the superconductivity cavity resonance in Josephson junction qubits as a direct signature of TLS population inversion: Introduction

 TLSs are believed to exist in the Josephson junctions of superconducting qubits as well as the surface and barrier layers of superconducting and optomechanical resonators \cite{Martinis05,Cao2007NoiseInSCRes,Park2009OptMech}.
 They substantially limit the maximum time of performance of those devices by means of absorbing the energy of oscillating electric field and changing chaotically the cavity resonance, thus breaking down the coherence of oscillations.
 The existence of TLSs in practically all disordered materials and their quantitative universality \cite{YuLeggett88}, makes their destructive effect seemingly unavoidable.

 However, one can control TLS destructive behavior even without getting rid of them.
-For instance, TLS dielectric losses, relevant for superconducting qubit performance, can be controlled by means of a simultaneous application of an AC field with a frequency $\omega_{0}$ and a time varying bias.
-In the absence of a bias sweep, TLS loss tangent has maximum at small field amplitude and decreases at larger fields, where the TLS Rabi frequency $\Omega_{R}$ exceeds its relaxation rate $T_{1}^{-1}$ \cite{VONSCHICKFUS1977144,PhillipsReview, Martinis05,ab13LZTh}.
+For instance, TLS dielectric losses, relevant for superconducting qubit performance, can be controlled by means of a simultaneous application of an AC field with a frequency $\omega_{0}$, close to a cavity resonance, and a time varying bias.
+In the absence of a bias sweep, the TLS loss tangent has a maximum at small field amplitude and decreases at larger fields, where the TLS Rabi frequency $\Omega_{R}$ exceeds its relaxation rate $T_{1}^{-1}$ \cite{VONSCHICKFUS1977144,PhillipsReview, Martinis05,ab13LZTh}.

 The application of a time varying bias, sweeping TLS energy with a rate $v=(dE/dt)/\hbar$ (where $\hbar$ is the Planck constant), leads to the increase of the TLS loss tangent in the non-adiabatic Landau - Zener regime, where this rate exceeds the square of the TLS Rabi frequency, $\Omega_{R}^2 <v$.
-In this regime the loss tangent approaches its maximum value equal to the small AC field, no applied bias case of $\Omega_{R} < 1/T_{1}$ \cite{ab13LZTh}.
+In this regime the loss tangent approaches its maximum value equal corresponding to the small AC field case of $\Omega_{R} < 1/T_{1}$ \cite{ab13LZTh}.
 In the adiabatic Landau-Zener regime the TLS population inversion takes place at TLS energies below resonant energy $E_{0}=\hbar\omega_{0}$ \cite{ab14LaserTheory}, i.e. the average population difference of ground and excited state $\Delta n$ gets negative.
 This population inversion changes loss to gain in a certain frequency domain that can result in lasing instability reported in Ref. \cite{ab16TLSlaserExp}, where it was attained using a simultaneous application of two AC tones with close frequencies above and below the cavity resonance.

 Here we propose to attain the novel regime of inverted TLS populations at all energies smaller than the pump field quantization energy.
 This regime is reached using a single pump field in the regime of adiabatic Landau-Zener resonance crossing $v<\Omega_{R}^2$, if no relaxation occurs between two resonance crossings, occurring at TLS asymmetries $\Delta =\mp \sqrt{E_0^2-\Delta_{0}^2}$, as illustrated in Fig. \ref{fig:PopInvBas}.
 In this regime the coherent oscillations. at any frequency below the pump field frequency will be not absorbed but enhanced by TLSs. due to their inverted populations.
 Lasing regime can is attained for resonances located below pump frequency.
 Particularly, if the cavity possesses the acoustic resonance then the sound lasing emerges with microwave single wave pumping.